hellocatfood/algorave-checklist/readme.md

 If the organiser or performer decides not to be on stage decide on where they will be placed well before the event begins

 ### Does table have seating or is standing
-Standing height tables are a rarity, but should always be considered especially for those with back problems.
+**Organisers:** Standing height tables are a rarity, but should always be considered especially for those with back problems.
 If no standing height tables are available have alternative solutions ready (e.g. normal table with stacked fligh cases)

 ### Is code visible

 ## Tech
 ### Type of cables needed
-As an organiser you should ensure that all equipment has necessary cables for connecting to the required devices.
+**Organisers:** You should ensure that all equipment has necessary cables for connecting to the required devices.
 This may require communicating with performers to let them know what is available but also asking about their equpiment.
 Most laptops have HDMI output and projectors HDMI input but always ask and source other cables if needed.
-Performers, get to know your equpiment and let the organiser know long before the event what you have, especially if it requires an uncommon cable
+**Performers:** Get to know your equpiment and let the organiser know long before the event what you have, especially if it requires an uncommon cable

 ### Length of cables
-Organisers, once you know the layout of the venue be sure that cables can reach from the projector to the performer.
+**Organisers:** Once you know the layout of the venue be sure that cables can reach from the projector to the performer.
 Be aware of the limitations and risks involved in using very long cables and source appropriate cables if needed.
 Ensure that cables aren't obstructing access or creating a trip hazard

 ### Number of cables available
-Performers, always state amount of projectors you will need.
+**Performers:** always state amount of projectors you will need.
 Organisers: For the majority of Algoraves there will usually be a minimum of two projections: one for the musician and one for the visualist.
 Make sure there are enough cables for both

 ### Adaptors
 Both organisers and performers should ensure that they have adaptors to connect their devices to a projector.
 Many modern laptops are adopting USB-C output in place of USB-A, VGA, HDMI, or even Thunderbolt ports.
 This means that to connect to a projector an adaptor (USB-C to HDMI/VGA) is needed.
 These adaptors can be very expensive and are easily lost and accidentally stolen.
 Have one with you and keep it with you.
 Organisers, if you cannot supply adaptors be sure to communicate with performers that they should bring one with them